What is the best humidity level to cure marijuana buds?

 Lids with built-in hygrometer

 You can also buy mason jar lids with a built in hygrometer so you can easily monitor interior humidity levels.
-Sure Cure hygrometer lids fit all wide mouth mason jars.
 In addition to curing jars, they are also great to use for general weed storage jars so you can keep your buds at optimal moisture levels.

 Summary